Canola, the unexpected

 Canola’s impact extends beyond the home as it’s used in industrial lubricants, oiled fabrics, and plasticizers, acting as an environmentally friendly option in things such as bags, wraps and fabrics.

 Did you know that when plastic casings are added to windowpanes, canola is often used as a softening agent for the application?
 Canola is also used as a mold releaser in metal fabrications and can be found in rubber tires, as it makes the tires softer and more flexible – particularly in freezing weather.
-Canola meal can be used as a fertilizer for potatoes and golf course greens as well.

 Keeping our furry friends healthy and happy